Elan Jaglom Biography:

-Elan Jaglom was chairman of Object, a three-dimensional printing company using digital technology.
-He joined company, based in Israel, as one of the businesses' crucial investors.
 The global printing solutions provider helps customers save time and cost when completing their projects.
-The company's trademark products, printed on thin film with high resolution, include more than dozens of materials of several innovative brands.
+The company's trademark products, printed on thin film with high resolution, include more dozens of materials of several innovative brands.
 The international corporation has operations in Mexico, Europe, the U.S., China, and Japan.
 Some of the industries that the company serves are architecture, education, defense, and consumer products.
-The automotive, sporting supplies and dentistry fields are other sectors that come to Object for its products and services.
+The automotive, sporting supplies and dentistry fields are other sectors that come to Stratasys for its products and services.

-A member of the board of governors of for Ben-Gurion University of the Negev, Elan Jaglom’s efforts helped boost academic performance of the institution and help improve development in the desert region that takes up 60% of Israel.
-The school, founded in 1968, offers courses in the humanities and science and is renowned for its research as the site of the Ben-Gurion Research Institute for the Study of Israel and Zionism.
+As a former member of the board of governors of Ben-Gurion University of the Negev, Elan Jaglom’s efforts helped boost academic performance of the institution and helped improve development in the desert region that takes up 60% of Israel.
+The school, founded in 1968, offers courses in the humanities and science and is renowned for its research as the site of the Ben-Gurion Research Institute for the Study of Israel and ZionismElan Jaglom and his family's art collection is displayed in the Tel Aviv Museum, of which he is a trustee.
+The museum, home to one of the world's largest Israeli art collections, is the country's top hub for contemporary and modern art.
+The museum, which offers 20 exhibits a year, is frequented by 500,000 visitors annually.
+Jaglom was also a member of the international board member of Israel's Diaspora Museum.

 More Information: